kevin-daniel-hunt/mdm-example/README.md

-# A MDM example react App
+# An MDM example React app

 To run type: `npm start`